TwigWorld/django-contactfield/README.md

 depending on the user's country (for example state and zip code for US users).

 To do this, simply pass in contact_group_subsets and contact_label_subsets when instantiating the form.
-As a form may contain multiple contact fields, these values need to be a dictionary for each field you wish to update.
+Because a form may contain multiple contact fields, these values need to be a dictionary, with a key for each field you wish to update.

 ```python